 There are a select few faith-based alcohol and drug use rehab treatment centers in Iowa.
 These facilities integrate spiritual practices into treatment for those who want to prioritize their religious beliefs throughout recovery.

 Dual Diagnosis Treatment

 Holistic drug rehabs usually focus on the whole person, treating the mind and body simultaneously and offering techniques to address both the patient’s emotional and physical needs.
-There are select holistic alcohol and drug use rehab treatment centers in Iowa.

 Currently, 30% of Iowa alcohol and drug use rehabs offer MAT.
 MAT providers currently provide services in the following four Iowa counties with the highest need for persons with identified opioid use disorders:4